hanelee/hanelee.github.io/index.md

 [Sep 2025] I will be presenting my paper on measuring public opinion with Wasserstein distance at APSA 2025.

-[Aug 2025] I will be presenting a poster on measuring social ties at PolMeth 2025.
+[Jul 2025] I will be presenting a poster on measuring congressional social ties at PolMeth 2025.

-[May 2024] I will be presenting my paper on the Wasserstein Bipolarization Index at PolMeth 2024.
+[Jul 2024] I will be presenting my paper on the Wasserstein Bipolarization Index at PolMeth 2024.

-[May 2023] I will be presenting a poster on the fused latent factor and graphical modeling of roll-call votes at PolMeth 2023.
+[Jul 2023] I will be presenting a poster on the fused latent factor and graphical modeling of roll-call votes at PolMeth 2023.
  <br> <br> <br>